xvmdvx/FENNECv1/README.md

 Phase 5 expands `BackgroundController` with helpers like `openOrReuseTab` and `replaceTabs` so the service worker delegates tab control to this class.

-Phase 6 will refine module usage and standardize messaging across environments.
+Phase 6 adds a `Messenger` helper used by all environments to send and receive messages in a uniform way.

 Phase 7 will clean up deprecated helpers and finalize the documentation.